heyartifact/webflow/README.md

 - `animations`
 - `player`

+## Sending Segment Events

+To send Segment events, the elements in Webflow will need to have custom attributes assigned to them.
+Instructions on sending each event are included below.

+In addition to the required custom attributes, any custom attribute beginning with `data-event-` will automatically be included in the payload.

+### The `Button Clicked` Event

+To have an element trigger this, assign the `data-event-name` attribute with a value of `Button Clicked`.

+Required custom attributes:
+- `data-event-block`
+- `data-event-label`

+### The `Viewed Landing Page Block` Event

+To have an element trigger this, assign the `data-event-name` attribute with a value of `Viewed Landing Page Block`.

+Required custom attributes:
+- `data-event-block`

 ## Testing

 To stage and test changes to these scripts, you can override the version number in the page's custom code.
 It is